foundry-vtt-community/wiki.js/development/api/roll.md

 ### Roll Terms

+The `Roll#terms` property actually determines how the roll is evaluated, and is constructed with `Roll.parse` on the formula and data.
+It's an array of `RollTerm` instances, which are handled in-order during evaluation to produce the final total.

-The two most important subclasses of `RollTerm` are `DiceTerm` and `NumericTerm`.
+The two most important subclasses of `RollTerm` are [`DiceTerm`](https://foundryvtt.com/api/classes/client.DiceTerm.html) and [`NumericTerm`](https://foundryvtt.com/api/classes/client.NumericTerm.html).
 DiceTerm is *non-deterministic*, which is to say that the result will change each time it is evaluated.
-NumericTerm, by contrast, _is_ deterministic.
+NumericTerm, by contrast, _is_ deterministic and always produces the same results.

 ---
 ## API Interactions